Sailor Moon (TV series): Music

 Takanori Arisawa composed the score for Pretty Soldier Sailor Moon.
-Arisawa earned the Golden Disk Grand Prize from Columbia Records for his work on the first series soundtrack in 1993.
-In 1998, 2000, and 2001 Arisawa won three consecutive JASRAC International Awards for most international royalties, owing largely to the popularity of Sailor Moon music in other nations.
+In 1998, 2000, and 2001 Arisawa won JASRAC International Awards for most international royalties, owing largely to the popularity of Sailor Moon music in other nations.

 The first opening theme, Moonlight Densetsu (ムーンライト伝説, Mūnraito Densetsu), was used for the first 166 episodes, being performed by DALI for the first two seasons and then by Moon Lips for the next two seasons.
 The second opening theme, for the remaining episodes, is "Sailor Star Song" performed by Kae Hanazawa.
 The last ending theme, used for the series finale at episode 200, is Moon Lips's version of "Moonlight Densetsu".

 The DiC/Cloverway/Optimum English adaptation of the anime series used the melody of "Moonlight Densetsu" with very different English lyrics.
 At the time, it was unusual for anime theme songs to be translated, and this was one of the first such themes to be redone in English since Star Blazers.
 The English theme has been described as "inane but catchy".
 The Japanese theme is a love song based on the relationship between Usagi and Mamoru ("born on the same Earth"), whereas the English Sailor Moon theme resembles a superhero anthem.